DashAuction/iOS-DASHEmbed/readme.md

 ## Usage

-### Required permissions
+### Requirements

-User location is used for future location based features.
+##### User location is used for future location based features.

 To enable, set a description for the NSLocationWhenInUseUsageDescription plist key.

+##### To enable push notification functionality

+We will need a push notification Encryption Key and Key ID from Apple.
+For information on obtaining these assets see the "Obtain an Encryption Key and Key ID from Apple" section on [Establishing a Token-Based Connection to APNs](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_token_based_connection_to_apns)

 ### Create a DASHConfig